-- Rewards rate.
-Both the Quicksilver and QuicksilverOne carry a flat 1.5-percent cash back rate on all purchases every day.
+If you’re looking for a simple cash back card that will reward you for every purchase, either the Quicksilver or QuicksilverOne can be a good choice.
+Both cards carry a flat 1.5% cash back rate on all purchases everyday.
 You can use either card at this rate without having to sign up for and track rotating categories.
-Compared to similar cash back options, the 1.5-percent rate is competitive among average rates with no rotating categories.
+Compared to similar cash back options, the 1.5% rate is competitive among average rates with no rotating categories.

-- No earning limits.
-Neither card has earning limits and your cash back won’t expire for the life of the account.
+Neither card has earning limits, and your cash back won’t expire for the life of the account.
 The cards provide redemption flexibility as well.
 You can redeem cash at any amount at any time – as well as redeem cash for statement credits, checks, gift cards and more.

 Best for those in good credit standing: Capital One Quicksilver

 The Quicksilver is a great option for rewards card rookies.
-You can find other cards with rates higher than 1.5 percent, but you’ll sacrifice redemption simplicity to get there.
-Not only does this card offer a simple rewards rate; it also comes with an attainable sign-up bonus and no annual fee.
+You can find other cards with rates higher than 1.5%, but you’ll sacrifice redemption simplicity to get there.
+Not only does this card offer a simple rewards rate, it also comes with an attainable sign-up bonus and no annual fee.

 Best for building credit while earning cash back: Capital One QuicksilverOne

-Sure, the Quicksilver has a sign-up bonus, but the QuicksilverOne is much easier to approve for.
+Sure, the Quicksilver has a sign-up bonus, but the QuicksilverOne is much easier to get approved for.
 Thus, it’s a great card for building credit.

 It carries a $39 annual fee, a higher APR and no sign-up bonus.
-But, it does have the same flat 1.5-percent cash back rate as the Quicksilver.
+But, it does have the same flat 1.5% cash back rate as the Quicksilver.

-Once you improve your credit enough to be eligible for the Quicksilver, it’s an easy transition to combine the two cards or do a clean switch.
+Once you improve your credit enough to be eligible for the Quicksilver, it’s an easy transition to combine the two cards or request an upgrade.
 Either way, disciplined spending and timely payments will pay off.